-- 30. The Recovery Act expressly provides that, even upon appointment of a receiver, the right of the Companies' shareholders "to payment, resolution, or other satisfaction of their claims" is not terminated. § 4617(b)(2)(K). - 31.
-Under the Recovery Act, the Agency in its actions as a conservator or receiver is not to be "subject to the direction or supervision of any other agency of the United States." § 4617(a)(7). - 32.
-In addition to these provisions concerning the Agency's imposition of conservatorship and receivership, the Recovery Act granted to Treasury the temporary emergency authority-but only until December 31, 2009-to "purchase any obligations and other securities" of the Companies and "determine" those securities "terms and conditions [and] . . . amounts." § 1455(l)(1)(A); § 1455(l)(4); § 1719(g). - 33.
+- 29. The Recovery Act expressly provides that, even upon appointment of a receiver, the right of the Companies' stockholders "to payment, resolution, or other satisfaction of their claims" is not terminated. § 4617(b)(2)(K). - 30.
+Under the Recovery Act, the Agency in its actions as a conservator or receiver is not to be "subject to the direction or supervision of any other agency of the United States." § 4617(a)(7). - 31.
+In addition to these provisions concerning the Agency's imposition of conservatorship and receivership, the Recovery Act granted to Treasury the temporary emergency authority-but only until December 31, 2009-to "purchase any obligations and other securities" of the Companies and "determine" those securities "terms and conditions [and] . . . amounts." § 1455(l)(1)(A); § 1455(l)(4); § 1719(g). - 32.
 Prior to exercising this temporary authority, the Treasury Secretary was required to "determine that such actions are necessary to: (i) provide stability to the financial markets; (ii) prevent disruptions in the availability of mortgage finance; and (iii) protect the taxpayer." §§ 1455(l)(1)(B); 1719(g)(1)(B).
-He also had to take specified factors into account: (i) the need for preferences or priorities regarding payments to the government; (ii) limits on maturity or disposition of obligations or securities to be purchased; (iii) the Company's plan for the orderly resumption of private market funding or capital market access; (iv) the probability of the Company's fulfilling the terms of any such obligation or other security, including repayment; (v) the need to maintain the Company's status as private and shareholder owned; and (vi) restrictions on the use of Company resources, including limitations on the payment of dividends and executive compensation and any such other terms and conditions as appropriate for those purposes. §§ 1455(l)(1)(C); 1719(g)(1)(C).
+He also had to take specified factors into account: (i) the need for preferences or priorities regarding payments to the government; limits on maturity or disposition of obligations or securities to be purchased; (iii) the Company's plan for the orderly resumption of private market funding or capital market access; (iv) the probability of the Company's fulfilling the terms of any such obligation or other security, including repayment; (v)

+the need to maintain the Company's status as private and stockholder owned; and (vi) restrictions on the use of Company resources, including limitations on the payment of dividends and executive compensation and any such other terms and conditions as appropriate for those purposes. $\S\S 1455(l)(1)(C)$; 1719(g)(1)(C).

-The Agency Makes Itself the Companies' Conservator, Enters Into (and Amends) SPAs with Treasury During the Authorized Period, and Reassures the Markets
+The Agency Makes Itself The Companies' Conservator, Enters Into (And Amends) SPAs With Treasury During The Authorized Period, And Reassures The Markets

-- 34. In letters to each Company dated August 22, 2008, the Agency found (consistent with the Director's public statements) that each Company met all relevant capital requirements, including additional capital requirements imposed by the Agency above the statutory minimums and requirements arising from the Agency's risk-based capital stress test. - 35.
+- 33. In letters to each Company dated August 22, 2008, the Agency found (consistent with the Director's public statements) that each Company met all relevant capital requirements, including additional capital requirements imposed by the Agency above the statutory minimums and requirements arising from the Agency's risk-based capital stress test. - 34.
 Nevertheless, on information and belief, Treasury and the Agency around the beginning of September 2008 sought the consent of the Companies' boards of directors to place the Companies into conservatorship.
-The Agency obtained such consent on the ground, in part, that conservatorship would serve the interests of the Companies' shareholders.
-In exchange for the Agency's promise, the Companies agreed not to challenge being put under conservatorship. - 36.
+The Agency obtained such consent on the ground, in part, that conservatorship would serve the interests of the Companies' stockholders. - 35.
 On September 6, 2008, the Agency did place each of the Companies into conservatorship.
 As a result, the Agency, "as conservator," succeeded to "all rights, titles, powers, and privileges of the [Companies], and of any stockholder, officer, or director of [a Company] with respect to the [Company]." § 4617(b)(2)(A)(i).
-Conservatorship, unlike receivership, does not "terminate" any rights of shareholders.
-Compare id. with § 4617(b)(2)(K)(i) (providing for termination of rights of shareholders in event of receivership, "except for their right to payment, resolution or other satisfaction of their claims, as permitted under subsections (b)(9), (c), and (e)"). - 37.
-The next day, exercising its temporary authority under the Recovery Act,

-Treasury entered into the Treasury SPAs with the Companies (acting through the Agency as conservator).
-Treasury agreed to provide each Company with a commitment of up to \$100 billion, as and when necessary for the Companies to maintain a positive net worth.
+Conservatorship, unlike receivership, does not "terminate" any rights of stockholders.
+Compare id. with § 4617(b)(2)(K)(i) (providing for termination of rights of stockholders in event of receivership, "except for their right to payment, resolution or other satisfaction of their claims, as permitted under subsections (b)(9), (c), and (e)"). - 36.
+The next day, exercising its temporary authority under the Recovery Act, Treasury entered into the Treasury SPAs with the Companies (acting through the Agency as billion, as and when necessary for the Companies to maintain a positive net worth.
 In exchange, Treasury received one million shares of the Treasury Senior Preferred Stock.